 Offer a Final Opportunity to Share

 When you get to the end of your conversation, ask one last open-ended question, such as “Is there anything else you’d like to tell me?”
 Listen carefully, because this can be the place where someone shares an insight that is really on their mind.
-It comes at the end of the conversation, when the interviewee is often the most comfortable and open.
-You might get a great summary, a reassessment or a new insight, so it’s worth paying attention.
+It comes at the end of the conversation when the interviewee is often the most comfortable and open.
+You might get a great summary, a reassessment, or a new insight, so it’s worth paying attention to.

 Question: Is there anything else you think would be helpful for me to know?

 Interviewee: I don’t think so.
 I mean, I’ve painted kind of a dire picture.
 It really isn’t like that all around.
 Obviously, we do continue to renew.
 We love the platform.
 We just want to be able to get as much out of it as we possibly can.
 We probably need to fix our relationship with the company to have a closer working relationship.

 In this case, “Is there anything else you’d like to tell me?” revealed important information.
 It gave context to the entire customer conversation.
 Yes, there were frustrations, but all in all the customer loved the tool.
 And, importantly, it helped the customer articulate an actionable insight that would allow everyone to get more value out of the relationship.
 It could be as simple as setting up a weekly phone call—an easy fix that could pay off with much greater customer satisfaction and a long-term relationship.

 Listening well is a vital skill for customer research.
 By practicing these techniques, you will get deeper insights from your customer conversations and you will understand them better.
 You may find these skills useful in daily life, too.
 If you’d like to share your own experience with customer interviews, reach out to us at email@example.com.
 We’d love to listen.